-Support

-Carer services across Greater Glasgow and Clyde are developing their approach to improving the carers experience of planning for hospital and being in hospital, involving carers at discharge and following hospital discharge.
-The intention is to fully involve unpaid carers as equal and expert partners at all stages of their journey through hospital.
+Support: Carer Services across Greater Glasgow and Clyde are developing their approach to improving the carers experience of hospital admission, stay and discharge.
+The intention is to fully involve unpaid carers at all stages of their journey through hospital.

-Planning for Hospital

-Carer services are developing specific information for carers around planning for a hospital admission. i.e. What to expect during a hospital admission, Anticipatory Care Planning, Power of Attorney, planning for involvement in hospital discharge, etc.
+Planning for Hospital: Carer services are developing specific information and training for carers around planning for a hospital admission. i.e. What to expect during a hospital admission, Anticipatory Care Planning, Power of attorney, planning for involvement hospital discharge, etc.